Below are a list of common questions which students run into before, during and after applying for a global opportunity.

 - Can I complete my degree overseas?

 Yes you can complete your degree overseas however this may make you ineligible to receive the OS-HELP loan.
-For further information please visit the Global Learning website to see a list of the available funding options and the eligibility requirements.
+For further information please visit the Study Overseas website to see a list of the available funding options and the eligibility requirements.

 - Can I get credit for core courses?